Qaymariyya (tribe): al-Nasir Yusuf's service

 The Qaymariyya became the "pillar" of al-Nasir Yusuf's army.
 Of the five named units of his army, only the Qaymariyya never rebelled.
 In 1252, the iqta' of Nasir al-Din al-Qaymari supplied 250 horsemen.
 This is the largest iqta' known from Ayyubid Syria.

 In 1251, al-Nasir Yusuf invaded Egypt.
 The battle of Kura' appeared at first to go his way before turning into a defeat.
 The Qaymari emir Diya' al-Din was captured and beheaded along with the commander-in-chief, Shams al-Din Lu'lu' al-Amini.
 Upon being mistakenly informed that the Ayyubids had scored a victory at Kura', Sayf al-Din urged that the khutba be pronounced in Cairo in the name of al-Nasir Yusuf.
 As a result, he was arrested.
 He was very nearly executed, but Aybak chose instead to exile him to Syria.
 He built a hospital in Damascus and a mausoleum in al-Salihiyya, where he was buried in 1256.

 In 1258, one of the Qaymari emirs joined the army of Baybars, a mamluk from Egypt who had defected to al-Nasir Yusuf.
 Around the same time, the Kurdish Shahrazuriyya began fleeing to al-Nasir Yusuf's territory in the face of Mongol invasions.
 The Qaymariyya encouraged him to recruit the Shahrazuriyya, who had a fighting strength of 3,000 cavalry and would greatly increase the influence of Kurds over Turks in the military.
 The Shahrazuriyya proved rebellious and when al-Nasir Yusuf appointed the Qaymari emir Badr al-Din Huri al-Hadari to bring them into submission, the latter instead joined them.

-An failed coup against al-Nasir Yusuf in 1260 would also have removed the Qaymari emirs from their positions of influenced.
+A failed coup against al-Nasir Yusuf in 1260 would also have removed the Qaymari emirs from their positions of influenced.